Yocxhell/GEB/README.md

 Instructions:
 Info Folder: Contains detailed instructions on how to use the program.
 Warned players: There are 2 categories of warned players
-1. 'WARNED',they are in warnlist.txt without any report page / report page not containing reports (you should assume they are fine and never kick them but be ready to record at anytime ideally);
+1. 'WARNED',they are in warnlist.txt without any report page (you should assume they are fine and never kick them but be ready to record at anytime ideally);
-2. 'DOCUMENTED' , they are in warnlist.txt with report page AND it contains reports (you can choose to make them stay if reports have been not recent or to make more reports [Always welcome] , or you can choose to kick them, ideally showing others reports first) warnlist.txt: A list of possible griefers (each case differs by amount AND OR presence of reports).
+2. 'DOCUMENTED' , they are in warnlist.txt with report page having at least 1 report (you can choose to make them stay if reports have been not recent or to make more reports [Always welcome] , or you can choose to kick them, ideally showing others reports first) warnlist.txt: A list of possible griefers (each case differs by amount AND OR presence of reports).
 Always check the current report page of a warned player (if any) to be up to date and see when the last report was made to make better assertion (you can share with others the page if u want, ur not the only one voting to kick anyway).
 If someone does not have any report page OR no reports in report page, you should never kick them (because there is nothing to support the grief claim) but its never bad to remain vigilant.